honghaoli/cracking_the_code_interview_6th_edition_CtCI/cpp/chapter06_Math_and_Logic_Puzzles/all_problems_and_solutions.markdown

 Start from 1 person, he immediately knows the only person is himself, so he leaves on the 1st day;
 If there are 2 persons, A would notice B did not leave on the 1st day, then he knows himself is blue too.
 Following the same logic, if there are N blue-eyed persons, they will simultaneously leave on the Nth day.

+### 7. The Apocalypse:
+In the new post-apocalyptic world, the world queen is desperately concerned about the birth rate.
+Therefore, she decrees that all families should ensure that they have one girl or else they face massive fines.
+If all families abide by this policy -- that is, they have continue to have children until they have one girl, at which point they immediately stop -- what will the gender ratio of the new generation be?
+(Assume that the odds of someone having a boy or a girl on any given pregnancy is equal.)
+Solve this out logically and then write a computer simulation of it.

+#### Answer:
+The probability of having i boys is
+P(i) = (1/2)^i * (1/2)
+So the expectation of number of boys is:
+N = sum_{i = 0}^{i = infinity} i * (1/2) ^ (i + 1);
+The sum is exactly 1, the same as the number of girls.
+So the ratio is still 1 : 1

+### 8. The Egg Drop Proble:
+There is a building of 100 floors.
+If an egg drops from the Nth floor or above, it will break.
+If it's dropped from any floor below, it will not break.
+You're given two eggs.
+Find N while minimizing the number of drops for the worst case.